viveksajwan95/EvalLake/README.md

 ## Why AI × Data, in my own words

-The idea for EvalLake came directly from my experience at pareIT.
+The idea for EvalLake came directly from my experience at my current employer.

 I built our LLM evaluation framework from the ground up, including golden datasets, offline evaluation metrics, regression gates in CI/CD, and online canary testing.
 While the evaluation pipeline worked, I kept running into the same problem.
 Every evaluation was a snapshot in time.
 Results lived in scripts or logs, disappeared after each run, and gave us no clear picture of how quality was changing over time.